kensun0/Joint-Cascade-Face-Detection-and-Alignment/README.md

 You should read yulequan's codes first, then compare them with mine.

+Add a trained model, only for raw detection without any optimization.

 There are some differences between paper's and mine:

 1. Without SIFT+SVM